PLAINVIEW: 901 Old Country Rd., Plainview, NY 11803

 While a spine therapist may use similar movements, they are called “low velocity, low amplitude” movements, meaning the speed of the movement is slow and over a smaller range of movement.
 Chiropractic, conversely, involves “high velocity, high amplitude” manipulation, meaning fast movement over a wider range of movement.

-While there may be disagreement among MDs about HOW chiropractic works, there is no doubt that it provides relief to symptoms for many people with acute back or neck pain.
+While there may be disagreement among physicians about HOW chiropractic works, there is no doubt that it provides relief to symptoms for many people with acute back or neck pain.
 Detractors may argue that the treatment is palliative in nature in that it feels good but doesn’t cure anything permanently.

 A more permanent change involves changing the musculature of the back.
 Therapists use exercise and custom stretches to achieve a more lasting result by making the back stronger, more flexible and resistant to a future strain or back pain or neck pain attack.